Quick Start Tips

 - Right-click on a file, project, solution folder or entire solution in the Solution Explorer and select Find Code Issues to see errors, warnings, and suggestions for the selected item (more...).

-disable all inspections with a single comment - mark code with
+- You can suppress all inspections with a single comment - mark code with

 // ReSharper disable Alland ReSharper will not complain about anything until it meets the corresponding

 // ReSharper restore All.